Frequently Asked Questions about GitLab merge request handling

 failure, the test maintainer should add it to a new known issue in

 DataWarehouse.
-Afterwards, restart the
+Afterwards, the

 How to customize test runs?